-Principal Considerations in Determining Sanctions Monetary Sanction 1 Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Whether respondent traded ahead of and/or failed to execute a customer limit order.
+- 1. Whether respondent traded ahead of and/or failed to execute a customer limit order. - 2.
 While respondents are responsible for the systems that they use and the third-party vendors that they employ, the appropriate level of sanctions will depend on whether the respondent diligently chose, installed and tested a system that nevertheless malfunctioned; the frequency and thoroughness with which the respondent ensured that the system was operating in compliance with applicable rules; and the care that the respondent exercised in undertaking all necessary steps to correct systems-related malfunctions.
 The same considerations apply to a respondent that has relied on a third-party vendor's products or services.

-First Action 2 Fine of \$5,000 to \$15,000.
-Second Action Fine of \$10,000 to \$73,000.
-Subsequent Actions Fine of \$10,000 to \$146,000.
-3 In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.
+In egregious cases, consider suspending the firm with respect to any or all activities or functions and/or suspending the responsible individual in any or all capacities for up to two years.